skasslatter/UnitTesting/README.md

 ## Assignments

 To start on your assignement please [fork](https://guides.github.com/activities/forking/) this project so that you have your own copy of it.
-You are not allowed to adjust the HTML or TS files with the exception of debugging needs.
+You are not allowed to adjust the HTML or TS files except for debugging needs.

 #### App component:
 - Create a `it` to check if the app has the title `testing-assignment`.